freme-project/freme-project.github.io/knowledge-base/freme-for-api-users/pipelines.md

 # FREME Pipelines

 FREME services can be used in various ways and combinations.
-To achieve reusability of common workflows the FREME piplines service provides the possibility to forge any sequence of FREME requests into a **FREME pipeline**.
+To achieve reusability of common workflows the FREME pipelines service provides the possibility to forge any sequence of FREME requests into a **FREME pipeline**.

 ## Contents